Azure/azure-spring-apps-landing-zone-accelerator/Bicep/README.md

     `az ad user show --id someuser@sometenant.com --query objectId --output tsv`

-6. Get the object id of the Spring Cloud Resource Provider from your Azure AD tenant.
+6. Get the object id of the Spring Apps Resource Provider from your Azure AD tenant.
 This will be used for the springCloudPrincipalObjectId parameter of the template.

     `az ad sp show --id e8de9221-a19c-4c81-b814-fd37c6caf9d2 --query objectId --output tsv`